SourojitaMajee/speech-to-text-dataset/README.md

  1. **dashboard.py**
     - Creates dashboard using streamlit
     - Displays the dashboard with the following metrics:
-        - Key Statistics (total hours, total utterances, total words, total characters)
+        - Key Statistics (total hours - 26.22, total utterances - 117, vocabulary size - 5753, alphabet size - 26)
     - Alphabet in dataset
     - Data distribution using histogram using `Altair` (comapred duration per file, words per file, characters per file with frequency)
     - Observation using `Plotly` in the form of donut charts